Invoke-RE/binja-lattice-mcp/README.md

 - The API key is generated randomly on server start and shown in the Binary Ninja log
 - Tokens expire after 8 hours by default
-- SSL/TLS uses a self-signed certificate for development; replace with proper certificates for production use
+- SSL/TLS requires a certificate and key be provided by the user (disabled by default)
 - All requests require authentication via API key or token
 - The server runs locally by default on port 9000